Python

 3. Create a fastapi_deploy.py file as shown below.
 For your own GUIs ensure that the fully qualified name of your own GUI is used.

-4. You can use the procedure as described on the uvicorn website to run uvicorn.
+4. You can use the procedure as described on the uvicorn quickstart page to run your app.

 Hosting the app with multiple workers is supported with gunicorn.